nabilbrice/nabilbrice.github.io/_projects/1_project.md

 ---
 layout: page
-title: project 1
+title: Polarization
-description: a systematic analysis on the polarization from the surface emission of neutron stars with a multipolar magnetic field
+description: a systematic analysis on the polarization from neutron stars with a multipolar magnetic field
 img: assets/img/12.jpg
 importance: 1
 category: work